Savya19/CoverLetterGenerator/README.md

 - CV files are temporarily stored in `uploads/` and automatically deleted after processing
 - Maximum file size: 2MB
 - Supported format: PDF only
-- **The Flask app serves HTML templates, not the React app**
-- The React frontend is a separate implementation that would need additional integration to work with Flask routing